marllonus/php-cloud-files-loader/README.md

 This script help you download files from external web sites.

-Use it with crontab that update your files on time interval.
+Use it with crontab that to update your files on time interval.